Igrium/VideoLib/readme.md

-*This library is for Minecraft 1.18.2.
+*This library is for Minecraft Fabric 1.18.2.
 Ports for other versions will come in time.
 If you wish to port it yourself, pull requests are welcome!*

 # VideoLib